Description

 Garrett Thomas: The Architect

-By Jamie D. Grantz0
+By Jamie D. Grant

 A passionate close-up magician who assembles bridges over the gap between fantasy and reality, Garrett Thomas thinks not only about what those connecting spans accomplish, but how to build them from both sides of the chasm.